b-bencs/BalancingRobot/README.md

          period: "1000"
    ```
    If you want to run the PID server without EDF, simply delete the EDF section.

    When using EDF the underlying OpenFaaS will calculate and translate the CPU resources used by the function throug EDF.

    When not using EDF you can define the amount of CPU resources you want to assign for the function instance.

-   In this case change the pidserver.yaml as shown below:
+   In this case change the pidserver.yaml as shown below, and change the values according to your needs:
    ```yaml
    version: 1.0
    provider: